 Precision is here calculated as follows: A number of word forms will be randomly sampled from the result file provided by the participants; for each morpheme in these words, another word containing the same morpheme will be chosen from the result file by random (if such a word exists).
 We thus obtain a number of word pairs such that in each pair at least one morpheme is shared between the words in the pair.
 These pairs will be compared to the gold standard; a point is given for each word pair that really has a morpheme in common according to the gold standard.
-The total number of points is then divided by the total number of word pairs.
+The maximum number of points for one sampled word is normalized to one.
+The total number of points is then divided by the total number of sampled words.

-Recall is calculated analogously to recall: A number of word forms are randomly sampled from the gold standard file; for each morpheme in these words, another word containing the same morpheme will be chosen from the gold standard by random (if such a word exists).
+Recall is calculated analogously to precision: A number of word forms are randomly sampled from the gold standard file; for each morpheme in these words, another word containing the same morpheme will be chosen from the gold standard by random (if such a word exists).
 The word pairs are then compared to the analyses provided by the participants; a point is given for each sampled word pair that has a morpheme in common also in the analyses proposed by the participants’ algorithm.
-The total number of points is then divided by the total number of word pairs.
+Points per word is normalized to one and the total number of points is divided by the total number of words.

 Evaluation of a sample (development test set)

-Four files are given as arguments to eval_morphemes.pl:
+Four files are given as arguments to eval_morphemes_v2.pl:

 - wordpairsfile_goldstd: this is the “random word pairs file” available for download on the datasets page.
 This file is needed in the calculation of an estimate of the recall of the proposed morpheme analyses.